 Gemini Unisex

-Name Meaning & Origin Pronunciation: JEM-uh-nye //ˈdʒɛmɪnaɪ//
+Name Meaning & Origin Pronunciation: JEM-uh-nye /ˈdʒɛmɪnaɪ/

 Origin: Latin; Greek

-Meaning: Latin: twins; Greek: the twins
+Meaning: Latin: twins; Greek: celestial twins

 Historical & Cultural Background

 The name Gemini originates from the Latin word "gemini," meaning "twins."
-This term is derived from the Proto-Indo-European root *dwi-, which signifies the number two.
-The name entered the English language through the influence of Latin during the Roman Empire, where it was used to refer to the astrological sign associated with the constellation of the same name.
+This term is derived from the Proto-Indo-European root *gʲem-, which conveys the idea of duplicity or pairing.
+In Roman mythology, Gemini is associated with the twin brothers Castor and Pollux, who were considered patrons of sailors and represented the duality of human nature.

 Fictional characters named Gemini